Pricing Your Artwork Doesn’t Need to be Scary

 Beware of over-charging for your work to match other artists.

 Your work may be similar to another artist with a larger following, but you may have a harder time selling at the same price point.
-Larger artists have spent a lot of time building their brand and a sense of trust with their audience.
-It takes time to get out what you put into your art, but be patient!
-It’s worth it.
+Larger artists have spent a lot of time building their brand, their style, and a sense of trust with their audience.
+It takes time to get out what you put into your art, but be patient.

 Price your art to be able to apply discounts without sacrificing profit.

-When I started my online site, I decided what my average price was, but I knew I couldn’t sell my work for that price where I live.
-It’s a predominantly blue collar place.
-Art is appreciated in my town, but you can’t force people to justify paying their rent vs buying a new piece of art.
+When I started selling online, I decided what my base price per square inch should be, but I knew I couldn’t sell my work for that price where I lived.
+It was predominantly blue collar town.
+Art was appreciated, but I can’t force people to justify paying their rent vs buying a new piece of art.
 So, I created discount labels that still display my regular online store price, but made it clear my customers were getting a deal.
 This also helps your sales for those events.
 You create a ‘buy now or miss out!’ type of urgency.

 If a customer feels like you treated them really well with the first discounted purchase they made, they are much more likely to save for your higher priced pieces.

-When can you increase your prices and establish a new constant?
+When can you increase your prices and establish a new price per square inch?

 If you suddenly have so many requests for art that you can’t keep up with demand–it’s time to increase your prices.